simpleiot/simpleiot/docs/ref/client.md

 hardware, or other clients.

-A client interacts with the system by listening for new points it is interested in and sending out points as it aquires new data.
+A client interacts with the system by listening for new points it is interested in and sending out points as it acquires new data.

+## Creating new clients

-Simple IoT provides utilites that assist in creating new clients.
+Simple IoT provides utilities that assist in creating new clients.
 See the [Go package documentation](https://pkg.go.dev/github.com/simpleiot/simpleiot/client) for more information.
 A client manager is created for each client type.
 This manager instantiates new client instances when new nodes are detected and then sends point updates to the client.

+## Message echo

 Clients need to be aware of the "echo" problem as they typically subscribe as well as publish to the `points` subject for the nodes they manage.
 When they